Linderhof: From Former Hunting Lodge to Regal Castle

 Linderhof Palace Gotto

-Without doubt, the most famous feature of the entire parkland surrounding Linderhof is the Venus Grotto.
+Without a doubt, the most famous feature of the entire parkland surrounding Linderhof is the Venus Grotto.

 Unfortunately, the Linderhof Palace Grotto will remain closed for travelers until the end of 2024 due to restoration work and we’ll revisit the blog then and update you all on the renovation works.